 - Once you are around 16 weeks in your pregnancy, your uterus will stretch to a size in which your unborn baby will be able to fit in properly.
 It is at this time that your baby bump will start to show.

 How Much Will You Show In Your First Trimester?

-As we mention earlier, different women will start to show differently during the pregnancy months, based on a host of factors.
+As we mentioned earlier, different women will start to show differently during the pregnancy months, based on a host of factors.
 Whether you are showing enough or not should not be a cause for concern.
 Also, while some women may start showing as early as during their first trimester, some may not show at all until they are in the middle of their second trimester.
-Here are a few conditions when your pregnancy bump start showing in first trimester:
+Here are a few conditions that may cause your pregnancy bump to start showing in first trimester:

 - Being bloated or having constipation is a common concern that most women experience while they are pregnant.
 If you are bloated or constipated, you will also experience some amount of gas.
 While you are pregnant, your digestive system may not be as strong as earlier and can lead to fluid retention or gas buildup in your body.
 As a result, your abdomen may start to get distended.

 - An increase in the pregnancy hormone, especially progesterone can also lead to the feeling of bloating.
 Increased levels of progesterone can make the tissues in your muscle too relaxed, which can further slow down your digestive system.
 Even though it will not harm your baby, and your unborn baby will keep getting the nutrition it needs, it can result in constipation or a bloated stomach.
 Constipation can make it seem like your baby bump is showing, but it may not be the case.

 - If you have tight or toned muscles in your abdomen area, your belly will probably not show as early as some other women.